 The ETF is also widely diversified across 100 of the top dividend payers globally.

-Risk: Investing is subject to risk, including the possible loss of principal.
+Risk of Dividend Stocks: Investing is subject to risk, including the possible loss of principal.
 Investors should be aware of the Main Risk Factors such as foreign currency risk and equity market risk, which are described below and in the sales prospectus.

 The VanEck Vectors Morningstar Developed Market Dividend Leaders ETF has generated solid performance in the past.